 The owner is quite polite and hospitable.
 He will personally help you with the selection of food and wine in case you face any difficulty.
 This personal touch is something that will make your dining experience lovely.

-Food here ranges from a mere 1000 HUF right up to 8000 HUF
+The food here ranges from a mere 1000 HUF right up to 8000 HUF

 Hungarikum Bistro is such a popular place in Budapest that reservations here need to be made at least a week in advance.
 This place never witnesses empty tables.
-It is more expensive than the earlier mentioned Chef Cafe but I can tell you its worth the increased cost.
+It is more expensive than the earlier mentioned Chef Cafe but I can tell you it’s worth the increased cost.

 If you’re lucky, you might be served complimentary bread decorated in the colours of the Hungarian flag.
 Try the Goulash here.
 It is quite nice and savoury.
 Also, the Cabbage Roll.